If you have a question to ask or an idea to share, come and participate in Adobe XD Community. We would love to hear from you and see your creations.

 Now that you've learned how to enable 3D Transforms and rotate objects along the X and Y axis, take a step forward and explore how to use the third dimension - the Z axis.

 When designing a stack of cards in perspective or creating card flip interactions, you can move objects on the Z axis to create a sense of depth for the layers.
 Watch this animated illustration to learn how to apply depth along the Z axis.

-When you resize objects that have X or Y rotation, the Z depth value also changes automatically that might result in content reordering.
+When you resize objects that have X or Y rotation, the Z depth value also changes automatically resulting in content reordering.
 For example, when designing a group of cards, in perspective, each card rotates at the same angle, but with different depth.
 If you multi-select those cards and choose to resize them, they will resize as needed.
 However, the Z value changes for each card and results in content reordering.

 When you change the Z depth value for any object, XD does not support layer ordering methods such as Bring to Front, Send to Back, and reordering from Layers pane.

 "With 3D Transforms in Adobe XD, you can simulate object depth and perspective with just a few clicks on the design canvas" - Dani Beaumont, Principal Product Manager, Adobe XD.

 Watch this video to learn how to work with 3D Transforms in XD.